lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/session-notes/session-notes.md

 layout: layout.webc
 title: Session notes
 ---
+# Session notes

+## Session 1

+- Meeting at the Rampant Roach at the call of a kobold named Skirtle (in Zobeck).
+- Skirtle asked us to help escort Brick.
+- Roslin, the blacksmith Heston's wife, was kidnapped.
+People think it was Brick.
+- We went to visit Heston to ask questions.
+He was annoyed.
+Doesn't know we're working with Brick.

+## Session 2

+- Found a letter on the dead person (Grantham) in the spice shop.

+## Session 3

 - Kwarell asked us to clear Brick's name on behalf of Koto Kragclaw.
 - Kwarell saw a suspicious person enter the catacombs the night Roslin was taken.